- Choosing a package type

 - Incorporating cutting die CAD

 Skill Level Intermediate

-Hello, and welcome to Package Design with Adobe Illustrator.
+- [Voiceover] Hello, and welcome to Package Design with Adobe Illustrator.
 I'm William Everhart, and I will be guiding you in the proper use of Illustrator as a package design tool.
-I cannot wait to share with you some of the knowledge I have gained over 20 some years of working with Illustrator and packaging.
-In this course, we're going to cover things like, where to begin, questions to ask the client, the converter and the printer.
-Packaging design considerations, creating package mock-ups, laying out your design for packaging, creating and incorporating bar codes into your design, proofing options, working with CAD structures and preparing your design files for professional printing.
+I cannot wait to share with you some of the knowledge I have gained over 20-some years of working with Illustrator in packaging.
+In this course, we're gonna cover things like where to begin, questions to ask the client, the converter, and the printer.
+Packaging design considerations, creating package mock-ups, laying out your design for packaging, creating and incorporating bar codes into your design, proofing options, working with CAD structures, and preparing your design files for professional printing.